FishRaposo/WCP-Compliance-Agent/CONSULTING.md

 # Custom Compliance & Validation Systems

-The WCP Compliance Agent is open source and MIT licensed.
-You can use it, modify it, and deploy it yourself.
+The WCP Compliance Agent (Phases 0-2) is open source and MIT licensed.
+You can use it, modify it, and deploy the core validation system yourself.

+**Phases 3+ are enterprise-only:** Advanced validation, multi-jurisdiction support, production hardening, and custom integrations are not open source.

-Custom enterprise deployments with tailored rules, integrations, and production support are not open source.
+Enterprise deployments with tailored rules, integrations, and production support are available through consulting engagements.

 ---